-Setting the Sampling Phase
+Setting the sampling phase

-The Sampling Phase determines where the sampling point is located within the bit interval.
+The Sampling Phase determines the location of the sampling point for the Vertical Eye Opening and all correlated noise measurements within the bit interval.

 When set to Seconds, the sampling point uses the absolute value entered.
 Zero seconds is at the center of the bit interval.